Know About Basement Mold: Types, Impacts, Clean and Preventions

 5. Install a Sump Pump in the basement: A sump pump removes excess water that collects in the basement from rain or groundwater.
 The sump pump can prevent stagnant water formation, keep the basement dry, and decrease the humidity level inside.
 These conditions are less favorable for mold growth.

-Can Mold Growth Die its Own?
+Can Mold Growth Die on Its Own?